FoamyGuy/CircuitPython-Badge-Reverse-Pong-Game/README.md

 If you have additional questions or comments about this project please feel free to open an issue here on github.

+# Programming Exersises:
 If you are trying to practice programming games with CircuitPython here are a few basic exersises that you could try out by modifying the code in this project:

  - Change the FPS setting in code.py and observe how higher and lower values impact the game play.
  - Change the code to increment the FPS setting the longer the player is "alive" so the game gets faster (harder) over time like Tetris.
 Don't forget to reset FPS back to default when the player "loses" by failing to hit a paddle.
  - Manipulate the size of the paddles and/or balls, observe the results.
 Is the game easier or harder if you make the ball bigger or smaller?
 Same question for the paddles.
  - Manipulate the speed that the ball moves at by changing how many pixels it moves by during each game update iteration.
  - Manipulate the speed that the paddles move at by changing how many pixels they move during each game update iteration.

-Quick Sample Video of Gameplay:
+# Quick Sample Video of Gameplay:
 [![Youtube Video Link](https://github.com/FoamyGuy/CircuitPython-Badge-Reverse-Pong-Game/blob/master/yt_thumb.png?raw=true)](https://www.youtube.com/watch?v=y5f90KyQ64g)